List of former state routes in Nevada: State Route 605

 State Route 605 was relinquished to local control in 2001.

 State Route 606

+State Route 606 was a very short-lived designation along Maryland Parkway in Las Vegas, existing only as documented in the 1999 NDOT Clark County Traffic Report.
+The report places the route between Flamingo Road and Sahara Avenue.
+There is no evidence of this route existing before or after 1999.

 State Route 607

-State Route 607 (SR 607) was a state highway serving the Las Vegas Valley including Las Vegas, Nevada and North Las Vegas.
-The highway followed Eastern Avenue, a section line arterial in Las Vegas and continued on Civic Center Drive in North Las Vegas.
-The route was turned over to local control by 2008.

-State Route 607 began at Sahara Avenue (SR 589) at the Las Vegas city limit.
-It followed Eastern Avenue northward towards Owens Avenue, where the roadway entered the City of North Las Vegas and changed names to Civic Center Drive.
-SR 607 continued north to pass through downtown North Las Vegas before terminating at Cheyenne Avenue (SR 574).
-RTC Transit Route 110 functions on this road.

-North of the "Five Points" intersections with Charleston Boulevard (SR 159) and Fremont Street (SR 582), SR 607 shifted slightly eastward to run over the former 25th Street alignment as it headed towards North Las Vegas.
-By January 2008, the route had been completely relinquished to local control.

 State Route 650

 State Route 650 (SR 650) was a state highway in Washoe County, Nevada.
 The route followed McCarran Boulevard, an arterial ring road serving the cities of Reno and Sparks.
 The route provided access to many businesses and residential areas in the Truckee Meadows.
 McCarran Boulevard was gradually constructed through the Reno/Sparks area over a period of several years.
 The portion east of US 395 was previously designated as SR 650 while the western half was designated SR 651; the two highway numbers were merged into a new SR 659 in 2009.

 McCarran Boulevard was named after the late Senator Pat McCarran, a member of the Democratic Party who contributed to the development of aviation both in Las Vegas and on a national scale and was staunchly anti communist.